kernelkit/infix/doc/support.md

   descriptor and never appears in the process list.
 Devices built without the `BR2_PACKAGE_SUPPORT_ENCRYPT` option have no gpg and reject the request.
+- The configuration files in the archive are always redacted, see below.
 - `confd` is busy for the duration of the collection, like it is during a software upgrade, so a configuration change made at the same time has to wait for the collection to finish.